Encyclopedia

 Token

-Token is a digital asset that represents another asset (digital or not).
+Token is a digital asset that represents a collection of entitlements.

 Actions upon tokens: